perduta/teos/README.md

 make clean
 ```

-And now you're ready to build and install `secp256k1` in its Windows version:
+And now you're ready to build and install *Secp256k1*:

 ```
 ./autogen.sh